networknext/next/docs/source/building_the_sdk.rst

 Install *premake5* from https://premake.github.io/download.html

-Generate makefiles via premake at the root of the SDK directory:
+Generate makefiles by running premake at the root directory of the SDK:

 .. code-block::